CyberT33N/redis-cheat-sheet/README.md

 # Pipeline
 - https://www.youtube.com/watch?v=sXCov8qlRv8
 - Instead of sending single requests each time we can use a pipeline to stack our operations inside of one single request!
+- **When any pipeline operations fail you can not catch the error with try/catch!
+The error will be inserted to the result array.
+Also all following pipelines will be executed even when the current operation fails.**
 <br><br>

 ## EXEC (https://redis.io/commands/exec)